 There are plenty of online music forums where people can talk about their passion for playing guitar, and talk about their struggles with fretting and fingerpicking, as well as their successful solos.

 Then there’s meeting your new music teacher.
 It might seem like a small thing, but having regular beginner guitar lessons with a good teacher makes a big difference in staying motivated.
-A guitar teacher will help keep you on track, give your corrections when you need them, and help you recognize and celebrate your successes and progress.
+A guitar teacher will help keep you on track, give you corrections when you need them, and help you recognize and celebrate your successes and progress.

 Altogether, even if you didn’t hold your first guitar at the age of two, you still have plenty of time to sign up for guitar classes.
-You don’t need to have been playing for 20 years to have fun or to play music for your friends.
+You don’t need to have been playing for twenty years to have fun or to play music for your friends.

 Don’t wait another second to start!